cockroachdb/docs/src/current/v23.1/cockroachdb-feature-availability.md

 [Super regions]({% link {{ page.version.version }}/multiregion-overview.md %}#super-regions) allow you to define a set of database regions such that schema objects will have all of their replicas stored _only_ in regions that are members of the super region.
 The primary use case for super regions is data domiciling.

-### Export logs from {{ site.data.products.dedicated }} clusters
+### Export logs from CockroachDB {{ site.data.products.dedicated }} clusters

-{{ site.data.products.dedicated }} users can use the [Cloud API](https://www.cockroachlabs.com/docs/cockroachcloud/cloud-api) to configure [log export](https://www.cockroachlabs.com/docs/cockroachcloud/export-logs) to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [GCP Cloud Logging](https://cloud.google.com/logging).
-Once the export is configured, logs will flow from all nodes in all regions of your {{ site.data.products.dedicated }} cluster to your chosen cloud log sink.
+CockroachDB {{ site.data.products.dedicated }} users can use the [Cloud API](https://www.cockroachlabs.com/docs/cockroachcloud/cloud-api) to configure [log export](https://www.cockroachlabs.com/docs/cockroachcloud/export-logs) to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [GCP Cloud Logging](https://cloud.google.com/logging).
+Once the export is configured, logs will flow from all nodes in all regions of your CockroachDB {{ site.data.products.dedicated }} cluster to your chosen cloud log sink.
 You can configure log export to redact sensitive log entries, limit log output by severity, and send log entries to specific log group targets by log channel, among others.

-### Export metrics from {{ site.data.products.dedicated }} clusters
+### Export metrics from CockroachDB {{ site.data.products.dedicated }} clusters

-{{ site.data.products.dedicated }} users can use the [Cloud API](https://www.cockroachlabs.com/docs/cockroachcloud/cloud-api) to configure [metrics export](https://www.cockroachlabs.com/docs/cockroachcloud/export-metrics) to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/).
-Once the export is configured, metrics will flow from all nodes in all regions of your {{ site.data.products.dedicated }} cluster to your chosen cloud metrics sink.
+CockroachDB {{ site.data.products.dedicated }} users can use the [Cloud API](https://www.cockroachlabs.com/docs/cockroachcloud/cloud-api) to configure [metrics export](https://www.cockroachlabs.com/docs/cockroachcloud/export-metrics) to [AWS CloudWatch](https://aws.amazon.com/cloudwatch/) or [Datadog](https://www.datadoghq.com/).
+Once the export is configured, metrics will flow from all nodes in all regions of your CockroachDB {{ site.data.products.dedicated }} cluster to your chosen cloud metrics sink.

 ### Keep SQL audit logs